NFL Rumors: Marvin Jones Jr.’s Cryptic Social Media Post Signals He Could Be Next To Join The Rams

 Marvin Jones Jr. could be following his former teammate to the Los Angeles Rams.

-The soon-to-be free agent wide receiver took to Twitter to respond to a post from former Detroit Lions quarterback turned NFL analyst Dan Orlovsky suggesting that the Rams sign Jones to bolster their wide receiving corps after the team had just traded for Lions quarterback Matthew Stafford.
+The soon-to-be free agent wide receiver took to Twitter to respond to a post from former Detroit Lions quarterback-turned-NFL analyst Dan Orlovsky that suggested the Rams sign Jones to bolster their wide receiving corps after the team had just traded for Lions quarterback Matthew Stafford.
 Jones quoted the tweet and added a video showing rapper Tupac Shakur flashing the “westside” hand sign, which was taken as an indication that he would like to move out west to join his former quarterback.

 ???? https://t.co/YMgcBj8vJJ pic.twitter.com/Tkzki8tJNa